Pennsylvania Route 113: PA 113 Alternate Truck

 Pennsylvania Route 113 Alternate Truck is a truck route of PA 113, bypassing a weight-restricted bridge over a branch of the Skippack Creek in Skippack Township, on which trucks over 34 tons and combination loads over 40 tons are prohibited.
-The route follows PA 29 and PA 73.
+The route originally followed PA 29 and PA 73, but in 2019, it was rerouted along PA 29, Plank Road, and PA 73 due to a weight-restricted bridge on PA 73 west of Plank Road.
 It was signed in 2013.